Flappeh/Data_Documentation/Troubleshooting.rst

 problem :
 1. Unable to expand cluster in vm

-    If the output returns this error :
+    If the output returns this error:

     .. code-block:: text